What is a Staffing Agency, and How Do They Work?

 No. Reputable staffing firms never charge job seekers fees.
 Agencies are paid exclusively by employers.

-What's the difference between staffing agencies and recruitment agencies?
+What is the difference between a staffing agency vs recruitment agency?

-Staffing agencies focus on temporary workers and contract employees, serve as employer of record, handle full employment administration.
-Recruitment agencies focus on permanent hires, act as intermediaries (not employers), charge success fees per permanent placement.
-Staffing is transactional temporary workforce.
-Recruitment is permanent placement.
-Both differ from strategic RPO partnerships building hiring systems.
-Neither typically function like headhunters who specialize in executive search.
+Staffing agencies focus on temporary workers and contract employees, serve as the employer of record, and handle full employment administration.
+Recruitment agencies focus on permanent hires, act as intermediaries (not employers), and charge success fees per permanent placement.
+Staffing is a transactional, temporary workforce.
+Recruitment is a permanent placement.
+Both differ from strategic RPO partnerships in building hiring systems.
+Neither typically functions like a headhunters who specialize in executive search.

 What types of roles do staffing agencies fill?